IBM/watson-dojo-pm-tester/README.md

 1. A predictive model will be built using Spark within a Jupyter Notebook on IBM Watson Studio.
 The model is then deployed to the Watson Machine Learning service, where it can be accessed via a REST API.

-2. A Node.js web apps that allows a user to input some data to be scored against the previous model.
+2. A Node.js web app that allows a user to input some data to be scored against the previous model.

 When the reader has completed this Code Pattern, they will understand how to: